 Brooke Wood, 48, a branch supervisor at an Alabama Credit Union office in Birmingham, said her five-figure balance was like a “woolly mammoth” she tried to ignore.

 “I don’t like to look over there very often,” she said.

 She had studied theater at the University of Alabama and yearned to launch an acting career in New York.
 But steady income eluded her.
 Interest charges stacked up.
 She moved back south for stability.

 Then this year, her employer introduced a new benefit.

 Is your company looking to help ease the burden of student debt on employees and differentiate when it comes to attracting and retaining talent?
-Click below to schedule time to speak with a member of our Client Solutions team about how Peanut Butter can support your organization's talent goals.
+Schedule time to speak with a member of our Client Solutions team about how Peanut Butter can support your organization’s talent goals.